openc/elasticsearch-record-linkage/README.md

 Installing the plugin
 ---------------------

+The plugin is known to work with ElasticSearch 7.5.

 Assuming the plugin has been downloaded at `/tmp/elasticsearch-record-linkage-0.0.1-SNAPSHOT.zip`, it can be installed in ElasticSearch with `bin/elasticsearch-plugin install file:///tmp/elasticsearch-record-linkage-0.0.1-SNAPSHOT.zip`